ouspg/cloud-containers-aimodels-documentation/README.md

 ## ⏳ Quickstart Guide

 Quickstart development with these steps to build, containerize, and deploy your own AI model using best practices.
-This guide is designed to be generalizable to similar cloud/container/AI projects using the mentioned technologies.
+This guide is designed to be generalizable to similar cloud/container/AI projects using the mentioned technologies. **full-stack RAFT example included!**

 - Project layout and basic setup
 - Model development and exporting